hydrusnetwork/hydrus/docs/running_from_source.md

     3. FFMPEG

-        You should already have ffmpeg, but double-check: just type `ffmpeg` into a new terminal, and it should give a basic version response.
+        You should already have ffmpeg, but we should double-check: just type `ffmpeg` into a new terminal, and it should give a basic version response.
 If you don't have it, check your package manager.

 === "macOS"

     1. mpv

         Unfortunately, mpv is not well supported in macOS yet.
-You may be able to install it in brew, but it seems to freeze the client as soon as it is loaded.
-Hydev is thinking about fixes here.
+You may be able to install `libmpv` in brew, but it seems to freeze the client as soon as it is loaded.
+If `help->about` seems to suggest mpv loaded ok, I still recommend you set your `options->media playback` settings to 'show with native viewer' and not mpv.
+There may be macOS mpv support in future.

     2. SQLite3